mkopylec/charon-spring-boot-starter/README.md

 Every trace collects information at four checkpoints:

 - request received - captures an incoming HTTP request
+- no mapping found - captures an incoming HTTP request that will not be forwarded to any destination host
 - forward start - captures an HTTP request that will be sent to the destination host
 - forward error - captures an exception thrown while sending an HTTP request to destination host
 - forward complete - captures an HTTP response received from the destination host